thaliaarchi/tty37-docs/unsorted/general71.md

 particular key is struck.
 All control character designations requiring the depression of the CONTRL key, as well as the individual key, appear on the keyboard in charcoal grey.

-2.15 A repeat feature is provided on each key generating a character.
-Further depression of the key beyond its normal stop position causes the associated character to be generated repetitively at the maximum character rate.
-The repeat feature is enabled or disabled by a craftsman.

 2.16 A transmission disable feature is provided to prevent transmission from the keyboard or reader.
 Transmission may be disabled and enabled under control of